michaelraney/cassandra-sketch-examples/docsrc/content/index.md

 #### Recommended instances
 * m3.xlarge, m3.2xlarge

-# What's Trending: DataStax Sketching Examples

-This is a guide for how to use the What's Trending Demo for the DataStax Enterprise (DSE) platform.
-Data Sketching is key concept in a stream data processing architecture.
-In this demo we combine the power of spark streaming with the strengths of DSE multi-model data store to deliver a powerful real-time architecture for delivering actionable insights on trending data.

 ## Motivation
 The motivation for this demo is to show how DataStax Enterprise can be used to deliver real-time insights on a live data feed to promote engagement with end users through transparency of user interactions.